Former Inter coach Gigi Simoni dies aged 81

 They reflected on his achievements in a four-year stay, which saw him voted the club's coach of the century, stating: "Travel well Gigi, we will miss you but you will remain forever in the history of the Cremonese and in the hearts of all the Grigiorossi fans."

-Inter's statement on their official website concluded: "The world of football has lost a great coach and a wonderful person.
+Inter's statement on its official website concluded: "The world of football has lost a great coach and a wonderful person.

 "This is how we remember him: with his white hair, in our dugout, while he enjoyed the magic of Ronaldo with a smile on his face, enveloped by the fans' affection.
 Farewell Gigi, we'll miss you."